 At one point, he watched a live-streamed worship while recovering at home and heard the congregation praying for him.
 “That was very moving,” he said.

-Once Hughes returned to the pulpit, he shared his experience of being infected with the virus in a sermon.
+Once Hughes returned to the pulpit, he shared his experience of being infected with being infected the virus in a sermon.
 He recalled feeling so worn down that all he could do was flip on some worship music.

 “I let those words really cover me,” he said.
 “I shared that as a way to encourage others, that when we’re at our low points, God is there with us.
 There’s a moment when you need that strength that comes from the Lord.”

 By sharing his own experience, the pastor hopes to connect more with his congregation.
 “I want people to see me as a real person, not just as a leader but as a follower of Jesus,” he said.

 Hope is what helped him persevere – and that’s something he wants to pass on to his congregation.

 Pastor Carmen Rickel at Elkhart FUMC also ended up in the hospital with COVID-19.
 She was placed on oxygen when she returned home and also learned that she was diabetic while undergoing treatment.